 Nicholas Poli is a partner in Orrick's Complex Litigation and Dispute Resolution Group.
-Based in New York, Nick represents sophisticated financial institutions in their most important matters in state and federal courts across the country.
-In addition, Nick focuses on bankruptcy litigation on behalf of creditors and helps guide clients through business-critical issues, including trade secrets disputes.
+Based in New York, Nick is an experienced trial lawyer with a successful track record representing sophisticated financial institutions in their most important matters in state, federal, and bankruptcy courts across the country.
+Nick's practice focuses on the financial services sector, including bankruptcy litigation on behalf of creditors and Trustees, as well as securities litigation, and residential mortgage-backed securities defense.
+Nick also helps guide clients through business-critical issues, including trade secrets disputes.

 Nicholas is a key member of the Orrick team that represents Goldman Sachs and Credit Suisse, multinational investment banks and financial services companies, in connection with more than a dozen cases.
 This includes defending the clients against claims brought by investors, trustees, and monoline insurance companies in connection with the purchase and sale of RMBS.
 Nicholas also completed a secondment at Credit Suisse, where he was in the litigation and investigations group.
 During this time, he worked on regulatory matters involving FINRA, the SEC, the DOJ, the CFTC, and the NY Department of Financial Services.
 Additionally, he handled internal investigations addressing issues such as insider trading.

-Nicholas has also represented one of the nation’s largest mortgage loan servicers.
-This engagement covers all of the company’s RMBS related legal issues.
-Nicholas has also represented this company in a class action lawsuit involving allegations of improper loan servicing practices.
+Nicholas has also represented one of the nation’s largest mortgage loan servicers, including in a class action lawsuit involving allegations of improper loan servicing practices.

 On March 8, 2018, Judge Shelley C. Chapman of the United States Bankruptcy Court for the Southern District of New York issued a decision from the bench valuing RMBS breach of representation and warranty claims against now-defunct Lehman Brothers Holdings Inc. at approximately $2.38 billion.
 While the Trustees of the Lehman-issued RMBS at issue sought an $11.4 billion valuation, the Court concluded that such a figure was not a fair or reasonable estimate of the claims, particularly in light of the fact that over a dozen institutional investors agreed to the lower figure earlier in the proceedings.
 The Court also highlighted that the Trustees could not point to any comparable settlement to support their valuation.